How to Overcome Fear in Miami Real Estate Investing

 You might have read an article that provides you with ‘market information’, which makes you think a market is either really negative or really positive.
 When you see a market with high inventory you might fear to invest in this market and postpone the plans you had.

 When reading an article, always check the source.
-Is the article coming from a top producing realtor or a true market analyst or is the article coming from a local newspaper that doesn’t even focus on real estate with a reporter who just called some random sources.
+Is the article coming from a top producing realtor or a true market analyst or is the article coming from a local newspaper that doesn’t even focus on real estate and whose reporter just called some random sources.
 Also, do not forget that a headline like “Brickell’s market is doing ok-ish”, will not attract any readers.
 Newspapers are there to sell the paper, which might lead to exaggerated information to get you intrigued.

 Secondly, when reading an article always check what they are measuring and how they are measuring the market.
 Our experience is that many newspapers or even realtors measure the entire market and provide for general conclusions.
 When you analyze the market without distinguishing between properties of $500K and $30M…..well, data are going to be contaminated.
-We actually have written many reports that showed completely different results than reports from other agents, because we look at sub-segments of the market.
+We actually have written many reports that showed completely different results than reports of other agents cause we look at sub-segments of the market.
 The $750K- $1M segment performs completely different than the $5M+ Market and should not be taken in the same data set.

 What Makes Someone a Really Good Miami Real Estate Agent?